SEO has existed for a long time now. It all started in 1997, so SEO had a lot of time to mature.

 3- A/B Testing

-A/B testing (sometimes known as split testing) is the process of testing two versions of the same page to see which one generates more conversions.
+A/B testing (sometimes known as split testing) involves comparing two versions of the same page to see which one generates more conversions.

 And A/B testing for mobile apps isn’t new, as mobile apps have been around for a long time, but surprisingly, Apple’s app store doesn’t allow you to do that.